Chinese Graduate Profiles

 Corporate Account Manager, China Construction Bank Tianjin Branch (Tianjin)Advice for current students:

-“If you are thinking about to apply jobs in China, you need to prepare the job application at least one semester before graduation, and do not miss the campus recruiting period each year.”Lei Han
+“If you are thinking about applying to jobs in China, you need to prepare the job application at least one semester before graduation, and do not miss the campus recruiting period each year.”Lei Han

 Academic Program: